-\mypara{Identifying Weak Keys} Weak keys can be identified by detecting whether $\mat{G}$ contains identical rows, which can be accomplished in $O(ng)$ time per key using hash tables.
-We now analyze the probability that a weak key is generated in the LLM watermarking scheme~\cite{christ2024pseudorandom} and the GIM scheme~\cite{DBLP:conf/iclr/GunnZS25}.
+\mypara{Stage-I: Identifying Weak Keys} Weak keys can be identified by detecting whether $\mat{G}$ contains identical rows, which can be accomplished in $O(ng)$ time per key using hash tables.
+We now analyze the probability that a weak key is generated in \llm~\cite{christ2024pseudorandom} and \gim~\cite{DBLP:conf/iclr/GunnZS25}.

-Let $\pr{P}_{\weak}^{\rm LLM}$ denote the weak key probability for the LLM scheme~\cite{christ2024pseudorandom}.
+Let $\pr{P}_{\weak}^{\rm LLM}$ denote the weak key probability for the LLM scheme \llm~\cite{christ2024pseudorandom}.
 Since $\mat{G}$ is generated using~\Cref{alg:watermark_keygeneration}, recall that it first samples a uniformly random matrix $\mat{G}_0$ with $n-r$ rows, then constructs the remaining $r$ rows iteratively.
 Index these $r$ rows from $1$ to $r$.
-Ignoring the permutation $\mat{\Pi}$, each of the last $r$ rows of $\mat{G}$ is the sum of $t-1$ rows from the first $n-r$ rows of $\mat{G}_0$.
+Ignoring the permutation ${\Pi}$, each of the last $r$ rows of $\mat{G}$ is the sum of $t-1$ rows from the first $n-r$ rows of $\mat{G}_0$.
 The number of possible distinct rows is $N = \binom{n-r}{t-1}$.
 Let $p_i$ denote the probability that the first $i$ rows are distinct.
 Then $p_1 = 1$ and $p_{i+1} = p_i \cdot \frac{N-i}{N}$.
 Thus, $p_r = \frac{N(N-1)\cdots(N-r+1)}{N^r}$, and

 For $\pr{P}_{\weak}^{\rm GIM}$, the key generation implementation differs from~\Cref{alg:watermark_keygeneration} and has a larger enumeration space.
 The $i$-th row is a combination of the previous $i-1$ rows and the $n-r$ rows of $\mat{G}_0$.
-Let $p_i$ denote the probability that the first $i$ rows are distinct.
-Then $p_1 = 1$ and $p_{i+1} = p_i \cdot \left(1 - \frac{i}{\binom{n-r+i}{t-1}}\right)$.
+Let $p_i'$ denote the probability that the first $i$ rows are distinct.
+Then $p_1' = 1$ and $p_{i+1}' = p_i' \cdot \left(1 - \frac{i}{\binom{n-r+i}{t-1}}\right)$.
 Therefore